YouSeeU/moodle-mod_bongo/README.md

 * After installation, the user and any administrators can use the Bongo application from the 'Add Activity/Resource' in any course to add Bongo as an activity to any course.

 ## Potential issues
-* Write access needs to be allowed on <Moodle root>/admin/tool
+* Write access needs to be allowed on <Moodle root>/admin/tool for installation from zip file
 * Access to the internet so the plugin can call the Bongo REST API